-As of December 18: ALL passengers will also have to quarantine for 10-days, even if they are bringing a negative test.
+As of March 2021: ALL passengers will also have to quarantine for 7-days, even if they are bringing a negative test.

 Before arriving, ALL visitors are obliged to submit the Passenger Locator Form (PLF) which is available online, up to 48 hours before travelling.
 The visitors will receive a QR code which will be scanned upon arrival.
 QR code screening personnel direct passengers, depending on their QR code, either to the Covid-19 testing area or the exit.
 Visitors subjected into testing are obliged to self-isolate at the address of their final destination as declared on their passenger locator form (PLF) for 24 hours until the testing outcome.
 In case they are tested positive to Covid-19, they will have to stay isolated for 14 days to the dedicated quarantine hotels across the country.

 There is no quarantine requirement for travellers arriving from the approved countries listed above.